brendanhasz/probflow/docs/example_batch_normalization.rst

     model.fit(x, y)

-TODO: the :func:`.DenseNet`, :func:`.DenseRegression`, and :func:`.DenseClassifier` models take a ``batch_norm`` keyword argument which specifies whether to insert batch normalization layers between each dense layer.
+Batch normalization can also be automatically inserted into several ready-made models.
+The :func:`.DenseNet`, :func:`.DenseRegression`, and :func:`.DenseClassifier` models take a ``batch_norm`` keyword argument which specifies whether to insert batch normalization layers between each dense layer.
 The network with batch normalization in the example above could have been created using :class:`.DenseNet`:

 .. code-block:: python